hstarmans/ldgraphy/README.md

 * add photodiode test and spin polygon test to machine
 * if you enable the scan head, you now wait 5 seconds for it to stabilize.
 Ideally, there would be some internal check.
 * check the speed of polygon in hertz
-* check z-limits, and z-homing offset
+* check z-limits and z-homing offset
-* test code added; machine and test scripts
 * add possibility for single facet exposure
 * z home pin doesn't work